recordingpreservation/nrpf-website/_posts/2024-04-14-podcast-release.md

 Clinical Assistant Professor at the [University of Michigan School of Information](https://si.umich.edu/), and [Evan Haywood]({% link _team/evan-haywood.md %}), audio preservationist and podcast producer for NRPF.
-In addition, we are thrilled that each episode will feature original music by Evan Haywood and cover art by [umbertino](https://99designs.com/profiles/774966).
+In addition, we are thrilled that each episode will feature original music by Evan and cover art by [umbertino](https://99designs.com/profiles/774966).

 We look forward to bringing you on this journey with us!
 Our trailer episode is now live, and you can listen from this site or on